cchitsiang/awesome-stars/topics.md

 - [iusztinpaul/hands-on-llms](https://github.com/iusztinpaul/hands-on-llms) - 🦖 𝗟𝗲𝗮𝗿𝗻 about 𝗟𝗟𝗠𝘀, 𝗟𝗟𝗠𝗢𝗽𝘀, and 𝘃𝗲𝗰𝘁𝗼𝗿 𝗗𝗕𝘀 for free by designing, training, and deploying a real-time financial advisor LLM system ~ 𝘴𝘰𝘶𝘳𝘤𝘦 𝘤𝘰𝘥𝘦 + 𝘷𝘪𝘥𝘦𝘰 & 𝘳𝘦𝘢𝘥𝘪𝘯𝘨 𝘮𝘢𝘵𝘦𝘳𝘪𝘢𝘭𝘴
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
-- [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A simple, lightweight, and secure WAF.
-Developed based on Nginx and connected as a reverse proxy.
-Protect your web applications from common attacks and exploits.
 - [yanpitangui/dotnet-api-boilerplate](https://github.com/yanpitangui/dotnet-api-boilerplate) - A Dotnet 8.0 WebApi template project.
 MediatR, Swagger, Mapper, Serilog and more implemented.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq